barmizrahi/EncpChatProject/README.md

  # Encrypted Chat
- An Application for Android which designed to Encrypt yours chat
+ An Application for Android which designed to Encrypt yours Notes

  ## Message Encryption Algorithm
     1) Generate unique public id.